cloudposse/geodesic/docs/kops.md

 kops export kubecfg
 ```

-**IMPORTANT:** You need to run this command every time you start a new shell and before you interact with the cluster (e.g. before running `kubectl`).
-By default, we set the `KUBECONFIG=/dev/shm/kubecfg` (shared memory based filesystem) so that it never touches disk and is wiped out when the shell exits.
+**IMPORTANT:** You need to run this command every time you start a new shell and before you interact with the cluster
+(e.g. before running `kubectl`).
+By default, we set the `KUBECONFIG=/dev/shm/kubecfg` (shared memory based filesystem)
+so that it never touches disk and is wiped out when the shell exits.
+Also, before you run `kops export kubecfg` you
+need to have run `assume-role` and `make kops/shell`, in order to have the necessary credentials available for
+`kops` to be able to generate the `kubecfg`.

-See the documentation for [`kubecfg` settings for `kubectl`](https://github.com/kubernetes/kops/blob/master/docs/kubectl.md) for more details.
+See the documentation for [`kubecfg` settings for `kubectl`](https://github.com/kubernetes/kops/blob/master/docs/kubectl.md)
+for more details.

 <details><summary>Show Example Output</summary>